 In addition, the Supplemental Executive Retirement Plan (the "SERP"), which is an unfunded, nonqualified benefit plan, provides for payment by the Company of supplemental retirement, death and disability benefits to certain executive officers and certain other key employees of the Company and its subsidiaries.
-The named executive officers, excluding R. Johnson, and five of the other executive officers of the Company are participants in the SERP.
+The named executive officers and five of the other executive officers of the Company are participants in the SERP.
 Under the SERP, the Compensation Committee of the Board of Directors sets an annual targeted incentive award for each participant consisting of a percentage of salary and bonus based on the Company's performance against target.
 Achievement of the target causes an eight percent credit to a participant's account.
-The applicable percentage decreases proportionately to the percent, and increases proportionately to the percentage of the Company's performance above target, but not above 12 percent.
+The applicable percentage decreases proportionately to the percentage of the Company's performance below target, but not below 4 percent, and increases proportionately to the percentage of the Company's performance above target, but not above 12 percent.
 Participants' accounts accrue simple interest at the rate of 6 percent annually.